Improving Object-centric Learning with Query Optimization: Method

-We propose \ac{model} to address the learning problem of~\ac{qsa} with first-order approximations in bi-level optimization.
-As shown in~\cref{alg:model}, we initialize slots with learnable queries in~\ac{model}.
-We then perform $T$ steps of \sa update to obtain an approximation of $\rvs_{i}^*$.
+We propose \ac{model} to address the learning problem of~\ac{qsa}.
+As shown in~\cref{alg:model}, we initialize slots with learnable queries in~\ac{model} and perform $T$ steps of \sa update to obtain an approximation of $\rvs_{i}^*$.
 These near-optimal solutions of the inner objective are passed into one additional \sa step where gradients to all previous iterations are detached.
-In contrary to~\ac{isa}, we use a straight-through gradient estimator~\citep{van2017neural} to backpropagate gradients to slot initialization queries as well.
-We believe such designs help find good starting points for the inner optimization problem on clustering.
-From the \meta perspective, such an attempt shares similar insights with first-order \meta methods~\citep{finn2017model,nichol2018reptile}, where we use the gradient at some task-specific optimal solution $\rvs_{i}^*$ of the inner optimization for optimizing slot initialization queries which are shared across datasets on the outer objective.
-This \meta perspective also indicates the potentials of our~\ac{model} for fast adaptation and generalization.
-In our experiments, we use image reconstruction as the outer objective and show that the~\ac{model} design not only enhances~\ac{qsa} significantly in unsupervised object-centric learning but also shows the potential for concept binding and zero-shot transfer.
-We leave this discussion to~\cref{sec:exp}.
+In contrary to~\ac{isa}, we use a \ac{ste}~\citep{bengio2013estimating,van2017neural} to backpropagate gradients and also to slot initialization queries.
+Such designs help find good starting points for the inner optimization problem on clustering, alleviating the problem of bi-level optimization with \ac{qsa} mentioned in~\cref{sec:model:meta_learning}.
+Similar to~\ac{dvae}, the \ac{ste} adds bias to the gradient of the initialization queries.
+However, since these learnable queries are meant for disentangling image features, they do not have to maintain information about the approximated $\rvs^*$.
+Such bias could lead to learned queries which are better pivots for separating different image features, similar to anchors, or filter queries learned for different tasks~\citep{carion2020end, zhang2021temporal}.
+Note that we do not add constraints on the consistency between $\rvs_0$ and $\hat{\rvs}$ (\eg $||sg(\hat{\rvs}) - \rvs_0||^2$) as done in~\ac{dvae} since we find such constraints lead to a mean-representation of datasets that forbids better concept binding (see in~\cref{app:exp:dvae}).
+As shown in~\cref{tab:ablation} and~\cref{fig:tsne}, our learned slot initialization queries do fulfill this goal by providing a more separable initialization space and can significantly facilitate model learning.